Rodney Harrison: 2005–2008

 In Super Bowl XLII, which concluded the 2007 season, Rodney Harrison was the player over whom David Tyree made his famous Helmet Catch, leading the New York Giants to victory 17–14 and handing the Patriots their first loss of the year, preventing a perfect season.
 In the play, a long forward third down pass by Eli Manning over midfield, Harrison was both attempting to block reception and tackle at the same time.
-Interestingly, Harrison was able to disengage one of Tyree's hands from the ball, but not both.
+Harrison was able to disengage one of Tyree's hands from the ball, but not both.

 Harrison's 2008 season ended early when, in an October 20 game against the Denver Broncos, Harrison tore his right quadriceps femoris muscle on a play, was carted off the field, and placed on injured reserve.

 Retirement

 On June 3, 2009, Harrison announced his retirement from football to become an analyst for NBC Sports' Football Night in America.
 Patriots head coach Bill Belichick soon after called Harrison one of the best players he had ever coached.